swirlai/swirl-search/docs/Developer-Reference.md

 # Developer Reference

+{: .warning }
+This document applies to all SWIRL Editions.

 # State Table

 The following table describes in more detail all the steps in the federation process, with the associated `status` and other important state information.